Light, Circadian Rhythm & Sleep Health

 How It Works (High-Level)

-The body's circadian rhythm is regulated by a small region in the brain called the suprachiasmatic nucleus (SCN).
-The SCN receives light signals from the eyes and uses this information to coordinate the release of hormones like melatonin and cortisol.
+Circadian rhythm timing is coordinated by a small region of the brain known as the suprachiasmatic nucleus (SCN).
+The SCN receives signals from the eyes about environmental light levels and uses this information to coordinate daily biological timing signals within the body.

 Safety & Quality Considerations